rackerlabs/docs-style-guide/style-guide/index.rst

    diagrams to enhance your content.

 :ref:`how-to-article-guidelines`
-   In addition to the other guidelines in this style guide, some of which are repeated in this section, provides guidelines specifically for How-To articles that are published at https://support.rackspace.com/.
+   Provides guidelines specifically for How-To articles that are published at https://support.rackspace.com/.
 Use these guidelines when writing any How-To articles for this site.
 You can share these guidelines with outside contributors that you are working with as an Information Developer and use them as you review How-To articles written by outside contributors.

 :ref:`blog-guidelines`
    Provides instructions specifically for blogs for the Rackspace Developer